ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 ### Create per-environment space, cluster and services

+We will focus on the `development` environment.
+The steps will be the same for the other environments, only the values you pick for the variables will differ.

 1. Change to the `terraform/per-environment` folder of the checkout

 1. Copy the template `tfvars` file.
 There is one per environment: